-Annual NEFSC summer ocean quahog surveys in the 1980s and 1990s [see Reid et al. (1999) for details] collected ocean quahogs from Georges Bank to Cape Henry, Virginia, and these surveys were used to plot the ocean quahog distributions shown in Figures 8 and 9.
+NEFSC summer ocean quahog surveys [see Reid et al. (1999) for details] collected ocean quahogs from Georges Bank to Cape Henry, Virginia.

+Error!
+Not a valid bookmark self-reference.Error!
+Reference source not found.
 The greatest number of catches was made from Long Island to the Delmarva Peninsula.
 They occur further offshore south of the Hudson Canyon.
 The distribution of pre-recruits ( $\leq$ 7 cm) and recruits ( $\geq$ 8 cm) appears to be the same.
-However, pre-recruits are not sampled well by the survey gear and may not accurately reflect the actual distribution of pre-recruits.
+However, pre-recruits are not sampled well by the survey gear.
+Thus, Error!
+Not a valid bookmark self-reference. may not accurately reflect the actual distribution of pre-recruits.
 The Gulf of Maine was not surveyed; however, quahogs tend to be found in fishable concentrations in relatively nearshore waters of the Gulf (Weinberg 1998).